StateLibraryVictoria/bagit-workflow/README.md

 - Are all the values set?

 Any failing conditions are tracked and the errors written to a `.error` file along with a default metadata form.

+#### Existing bags

+Existing bags can be processed with the trigger file.
+To use the `.ok` file metadata, delete the `bagi-info.txt` file.
+Otherwise it will use the bag metadata.

+### Adding UUIDs

+A UUID is added to each bag in `External-Identifier` field.
+The `MetadataChecker` class looks for existing UUIDs and will only add one if one is not already parsed.

+### Copying to output directory

+Copying is handled in the runner script (`stash_it.py`) using [rsync](https://linux.die.net/man/1/rsync) with the following flags `-vrlt`.

 ### Metadata model